This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - If you use salted butter, omit the salt from your recipe.

-- Make sure to pick a large pot that can fit all of your sweet potatoes.
-So they can cook evenly and get covered in the syrup.
+- Pick a large pot that can fit all of your sweet potatoes.
+This will ensure that they cook evenly and are covered in the syrup.
+Double the recipe to feed a larger crowd.

 Nutrition

-Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!
+Click here to subscribe to MY Weekly Recipes for easy and free recipes right into your inbox!

-To pin this recipe and save it for later, you can use the Pin button on the recipe card, the sharing buttons above or below this post, or on any of the photos above.
+To pin this recipe and save it for later, you can use the Pin button on the recipe card, the sharing buttons above or below this post, or any of the photos above.

-Tag me @kennethtemple_ on Instagram to share your remakes with me, and don’t forget to leave a star rating and comment below.
+Tag me @kennethtemple_ and use #LezEat on Instagram to share your remakes with me, and don't forget to leave a star rating and comment below.